mapcraftlabs/mapcraft_docs/google_sheets.md

-# Mapcraft Web API with Google Sheets and Apps Script
+# MapCraft Web API with Google Sheets and Apps Script

-MapcraftLabs web API provides a way to easily launch several simulations at a time.
+MapCraft web API provides a way to easily launch several simulations at a time.

 This API can be used from any language and library which communicates through HTTP(S) protocols, and with tools like wget, curl, Postman, Insomnia, among others.